Blog

 Angiogenesis is the formation of new blood vessels.
 And it is critical for delivering nutrients and oxygen to damaged tissues.
 Trials have shown HBOT may stimulate angiogenesis.
 This is especially true in injuries that cause restricted blood flow.

-By stimulating angiogenesis, HBOT may help to increase blood supply to the injured brain regions.
-This, in turn, stimulates healing, tissue regeneration and recovery.
+By stimulating angiogenesis, HBOT may increase blood supply to the injured brain regions.
+This, in turn, promotes healing, tissue regeneration, and recovery.

-Although HBOT’s theoretical mechanisms are compelling, it’s important to review the science.
+Although HBOT’s theoretical mechanisms are compelling, reviewing research is critical.
 Animal and clinical trials have shown promise for HBOT therapy.

 Animal studies have demonstrated positive outcomes.
 For instance, improved cognitive function and reduced brain damage have both been observed.